NothNoth/M6000Protocol/README.md

 Here the TC ID is set at 0x33 (instead of 0x00201F for the M-One, D-Two, M3000), followed by a device Id, the card identifier and a packet type between 0x00 and 0x07.

 __0x22 and 0x47__
-According to the M-One/D-two/M3000 specs, this should be a Param Request query ad Param Data response.
+According to the M-One/D-two/M3000 specs, this should be a Param Request query and Param Data response.
 First byte should be engineID and second one the parameter identifier (paramID).
 We can observe on the traffic that each query on a given paramID if followed by a response on the same paramID.
 Thus, engineID and paramID could match with those specs.